Content Writing & Publishing

 • Collapse extra spaces and trim whitespace

-• Ensure every variant has a unique, descriptive title
+• Make sure every variant has a unique, descriptive title

-• Generate clean URL slugs from standardized titles
+• Generate clean URL slugs from your standardized titles

 • Validate against your shopping feed platform's title policies

-• Re-audit quarterly as new products are added
+• Re-audit quarterly as new products get added

 Frequently Asked Questions